jboss-set/maven-dependency-updater/readme.md

 # Maven Dependency Updater

-Experimental tool that reports possible dependency upgrades in a Maven project.
-The dependency upgrades can also be directly performed in the POM file, or a pull requests can be created.
+A tool that reports possible dependency upgrades in a Maven project.
+The dependency upgrades can also be directly performed in the POM file.

-It is possible to define per dependency "alignment rules" to limit which component upgrades should be reported - e.g. only to newer micro versions or to versions with certain qualifiers.
+To limit which component upgrades should be reported, configuration file with per-dependency upgrade rules can be created.
+For example, it can be defined that we want certain dependency to be upgraded only to versions with particular prefix, and some other dependency only to versions with particular qualifier.
+The default behaviour is that only upgrades to newer micro versions are reported.

-It is also possible to specify maven repositories which should be used to look up new dependency versions (Maven Central by default).
+It can be also specified which maven repositories should be used to look up new dependency versions.
+By default the Maven Central repository is used.

 ## Usage